LucianHL/SuperChic/README.md

 The location of the PDFs can be set with the environment variable `LHAPDF_DATA_PATH`, see the LHAPDF socumentation.
-This is done automatically in the st suite.
+This is done automatically in the test suite.

 ## Debugging SuperChic